anki-code/jj/README.md

 <p align="center">
-enJoy Json (JJ) is to highlight and format the json, javascript or python dict object.
+<b>enJoy Json</b> (JJ) is to syntax highlighting and formatting the json, javascript or python dict object in error-tolerant manner.
 </p>

 <p align="center">